Prentiss Cox '90

-Professor Prentiss Cox (’90) writes and teaches in the area of consumer protection law, public civil law enforcement and legal practice skills.
-He is Co-Director of Law in Practice, which is a required 1L course that teaches integrated doctrinal and professional skills learning.
+Professor Prentiss Cox ’90 writes and teaches in the area of consumer protection law, public civil law enforcement, civil procedure, and legal practice skills.
+He is co-founder of Law in Practice which is a required 1L course that teaches integrated doctrinal and professional skills learning.

-Professor Cox was manager of the Consumer Enforcement Division in the Minnesota Attorney General's Office prior to joining the faculty in 2005 and was a judicial clerk in the United States District Court for the Northern District of Illinois.
-He prosecuted numerous nationally recognized cases involving subprime mortgage lending, foreclosure, banking regulation, state attorney general enforcement authority, consumer fraud and related matters.
-He is a frequent speaker on consumer protection issues and often quoted in media on consumer law topics.
-Professor Cox has drafted and testified for numerous consumer protection statutes and rules related to mortgage lending, foreclosure fraud, telemarketing sales practices, private attorney general enforcement, and other consumer protection laws.
+Cox was at the Minnesota Attorney General's Office prior to joining the faculty in 2005.
+He prosecuted numerous nationally recognized cases involving subprime mortgage lending, foreclosure, banking regulation, state attorney general enforcement authority, consumer fraud, and related matters.
+Cox has drafted and testified for numerous consumer protection statutes and rules.

 He has served as a trainer and consultant for state and federal government agencies and for developing nations.
-He is a member of the Consumer Advisory Board of the U. S. Consumer Financial Protection Bureau and the Board of Directors of the State Center for Antitrust and Consumer Protection Enforcement, among other service activities.
-Professor Cox has been selected as a Minnesota Super Lawyer and received numerous University service and teaching awards.
+He is a member of the inaugural Consumer Advisory Board of the U. S. Consumer Financial Protection Bureau and is on the Board of Directors of the State Center for Antitrust and Consumer Protection Enforcement, among other activities.
+Cox has been selected as a Minnesota Super Lawyer and received numerous University service and teaching awards.

 For more information, download Professor Cox's curriculum vitae.